Critical Friends Group® Virtual Coaches' Training:

-- Polish skills to give and receive feedback more effectively, including learning the phrasing that converts ideas from criticism to gifts.
+- further build trust by learning to give and receive feedback skillfully, including learning the phrasing that converts ideas from criticism to gifts,

-- Remove the "teeth" of professional dilemmas by reframing them with new perspectives offered by your wise new Critical Friends.
+- remove the "teeth" of dilemmas by reframing them with new perspectives,

-- Increase equity by ensuring we hear from everyone in meetings and classes (rather than just those who are comfortable speaking in large groups) and demonstrating that those voices are heard.
+- increase equity by ensuring we hear from everyone in meetings and classes (rather than just those who are comfortable speaking in large groups) and demonstrate that those voices are heard,

-- Absorb how to use these tools by reflecting on every activity and protocol, documenting "what isn't on the written page,"
+- absorb how to use these tools by reflecting on every activity and protocol, documenting "what isn't on the written page,"

-Time well spent!Your investment for the full training is only $650 for 17.5 hours of training (plus 2-5 hours of asynchronous work) and includes PDF copies of all the new protocols and activities used in the training, a year-long coaches' membership in the NSRF® with full access to the coaches’ online protocol library, and ongoing support from your facilitators and the NSRF Office Team well beyond the training dates.
-If you bring a friend or colleague to this training, each of you will receive a $25 discount, so the price becomes $625 each (one discount per organization, please).
-It's extremely helpful to have support as you do this work in your own organization, so having a trained, trusted colleague greatly enhances your chance for successful implementation.
-To pay for multiple registrations and receive the discount, please email firstname.lastname@example.org.
+Time well spent!Your investment for the full training is $900 for 26 hours of training and includes PDF copies of all the new protocols and activities used in the training, a year-long coaches' membership in the NSRF® with full access to the Coaches' Protocol Library online, and ongoing support from your facilitators and the NSRF Office Team well beyond the training dates.
+If you bring a friend or colleague to this training, each of you will receive a $50 discount, so the price becomes $850 each (one discount per organization, please).
+It's extremely helpful to have support as you do this work in your own organization, so having a "training buddy" greatly enhances your chance for success.
+To receive the discount, please email firstname.lastname@example.org.

 Seating is limited so act quickly!Only 20 people will benefit from this training!
-If you're interested, please register right away to hold your seat.
-If you are registering and need to pay with a purchase order, please email email@example.com to make immediate arrangements.
+If you're interested, please register soon to hold your seat!
 We need at least ten participants for this training to happen.
-We will confirm this training for you and send some preparatory materials about a week before our first session, which you'll need to read and respond to before training begins.
-If you need to cancel your registration, we strongly urge you to find someone else to transfer your registration.
-We can only offer refunds BEFORE this confirmation date.
-NOTE: Although you will have access to our coaches' library for one year, this Administrator’s training does NOT culminate in a coaches’ certification.
-If you would like to become CERTIFIED as a Virtual CFG COACH and be able to continue a Coach membership, you’ll need to register for a FULL CFG coaches’ training!
+We will confirm this training for you and send some preparatory materials the week before training begins.
+If you need to cancel, we strongly urge you to find someone else to transfer your registration, and can only offer refunds before this confirmation date.

 A few invitations regarding technology

-For the best experience for you and everyone else, we ask that you review and consider these invitations around the technologies we're using.
+For the best experience for you and everyone else, we ask that you review and consider these requests around the technologies we're using.